osm2pgsql-dev/osm2pgsql/gazetteer/README.txt

-6) Add gazetteer functions to database cat gazetteer-functions.sql | psql gazetteer cat gazetteer-tables.sql | psql gazetteer
+6) Add gazetteer functions to database cat gazetteer-functions.sql | psql gazetteer
+# if you get an error "ERROR:  type "planet_osm_ways" does not exist", that means
+# you are trying to run the script on a non-slim database which is not supported;
+# you need to specify -s on first import.
+cat gazetteer-tables.sql | psql gazetteer
 cat gazetteer-functions.sql | psql gazetteer
 # You really do need to run gazetteer-functions.sql TWICE!